 We’ve all had that one colleague with zero sense of personal space who comes way too close when talking to us.
-In the Covid-19 era, such behaviour is not only annoying, it’s also a potential health hazard.
+In the Covid-19 era, such behavior is not only annoying, but it’s also a potential health hazard.

-In most states, the latest government recommendation remains to work remotely, but not everyone is able to do their job effectively from home.
+In most states, the latest government recommendation remains to work remotely, but not everyone can do their job effectively from home.
 In response to the pandemic, employers across the country have rolled out Covid-secure workplace protection measures based on government safety guidelines.
 Common measures include social distancing, increasing hand hygiene, rearranging the workspace so staff sit further apart, and working in smaller teams.
 Some employers might ask their staff to wear a face covering, although they are not mandatory in most workplaces.

 Despite all of this, what if your “personal space invader” colleague refuses to comply and keeps getting too close?
-Or you have a co-worker who treats hand sanitiser as a precious commodity and uses it next to never?
+Or do you have a co-worker who treats hand sanitizer as a precious commodity and uses it next to never?
 We asked Gary Cookson, HR expert, and director of EPIC HR, for advice on how to handle these colleagues.

 Try to understand why they’re acting this way

 Sure, your colleague might be a conspiracy theorist who believes the virus is man-made in an attempt to inject us all with tracking chips—in that case, it might be difficult to reason with them.
 However, there might be other explanations for them breaching the rules.

 “Maybe they are doing it inadvertently,” said Cookson.
 “Some people just don’t get that they make you feel uncomfortable when they get too close.”
 If that’s the case, a simple, calm reminder will probably be enough for them to become aware of their behavior and change it.